ksu-hmi/AI-Powered-Preventive-Healthcare-System1/README.md

 > changed the numerical values on the line plot and bar plot: layout (3,3) to (4,4), because I was getting errors
 > Addded the Xgboost and Naive bayes model to boost the accuracy.
 The Xgboost gave me an error on the jupiter notebook, but when I run it on the colab google notebook it ran fine.
 >create an app for predicting heart disease
+>Uploaded the new heart_complete.ipynb file, with the Xgboost and Naive Bayes added.
+I will work on it even more to fix the error and upload the latest version of the file.